kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 To deliver native, typed Workload-aware Scheduling support in core Kubernetes, we propose integrating the standardized building blocks directly into the core `Job` API (`batch/v1`).

+The new fields in the `Job` API follow the standard process to graduate to a stable type: the new fields are gated behind a feature gate and progress through the usual Alpha → Beta → Stable maturity levels, with the field cleared on write and ignored on read while the gate is disabled.

 This integration serves as the foundational implementation ("blazing the path") that demonstrates the viability of these building blocks before out-of-tree controllers adopt them.
 More design details are covered in [KEP-5547].